dlt-hub/rasa_semantic_schema/README.md

 The documentation is provided [here](https://github.com/scale-vector/rasa_data_ingestion_deployment/blob/master/autopoiesis/DEPLOYMENT.md#redshift-access).

 ### Specify the Schema Prefix
-The prefix to the schema is passed in `source_schema_prefix` variable to each dbt command.
+The prefix to the schema is passed in `source_dataset_name` variable to each dbt command.

 ### Run The Package